system-hue/TRENDYACCES/COMPLETE_SETUP_GUIDE.md

 # 🚀 TRENDY APP - COMPLETE TRANSFORMATION GUIDE

 ## 🎯 Overview
-Your app has been transformed into a revolutionary social platform that can compete with Instagram and TikTok, featuring:

 ### 💰 **Monetization Features**
 - **Subscription Plans**: Basic ($4.99), Creator ($19.99), Pro ($49.99)